 Mr. Karl J. Krapek served as President and Chief Operating Officer of United Technologies Corporation from 1999 until his retirement in January 2002.
 At United Technologies Corporation, he served for 20 years in various leadership positions, including Executive Vice President and director in 1997, President and Chief Executive Officer of Pratt & Whitney in 1992, Chairman, President and Chief Executive Officer of Carrier Corporation in 1990 and President of Otis Elevator Company in 1989.
 Prior to joining United Technologies Corporation, he was Manager of Car Assembly Operations for the Pontiac Motor Car Division of General Motors Corporation.
 In 2002, Mr. Krapek became a co-founder of The Keystone Companies, which develops residential and commercial real estate.
-He chairs the Strategic Planning Committee for the board of directors at Trinity Health East.
-Mr. Krapek is the lead independent director of Prudential Financial, Inc. He was also a director of The Connecticut Bank and Trust Company and Visteon Corporation during the past five years.
+He chairs the Strategic Planning Committee for the board of directors at Trinity Health of New England.
+Mr. Krapek is a director of Prudential Financial, Inc. and Pensare Acquistion Corp.

-- · Extensive industry experience and leadership skills - Deep operational experience in aerospace and defense, domestic and international business operations and technology and lean manufacturing - Significant public company board experience, including serving as Lead Independent Director
+- · Extensive industry experience and leadership skills - Deep operational experience in aerospace and defense, domestic and international business operations and technology and lean manufacturing - · Significant public company board experience, including serving as Lead Independent Director

-GARY ROUGHEAD, 65
+GARY ROUGHEAD, 66

 Admiral, United States Navy (Ret.) and Former Chief of Naval Operations.
+Director since 2012